yasserfarouk/negmas/docs/overview.rst

 Other utility function types
 ----------------------------

-There are several other builtin utility function types in the utilities module.
+There are several other built-in utility function types in the utilities module.
 Operations for utility function serialization to and from xml as sell as normalization, finding pareto-frontier, generation of ufuns, etc are also available.
 Please check the documentation of the utilities